RandomHashTags/destiny/README.md

 ### Static

-Initial testing of a basic HTML response shows that this library has the lowest server latency, highest throughput and most consistent timings **when serving the same content**.
+Initial testing of a basic HTML response shows this library has the lowest server latency, highest throughput and most consistent timings **when serving the same content**.

 ### Dynamic

-Depends on how much dynamic content you add, but initial testing compared to a Static response performs about the same, but usually costs a few microseconds more (~10-50).
+Depends on how much dynamic content you add; initial testing compared to a Static response performs about the same but usually costs a few microseconds more (~10-50).
 I am actively researching and testing improvements.

 ### Conclusion

-This library is the clear leader in reliability, performance and efficiency.
-Static content offer the best performance, while dynamic content still tops the charts.
+This library is a clear leader in reliability, performance and efficiency.
+Performance metrics for static **and** dynamic content are better than or comparable to the best networking libraries available (regardless of programming language).

 ## Contributing